Endava/cats/README.md

 - `TrailingControlCharsInFieldsTrimValidateFuzzer` - iterate through each field and send requests with trailing with Unicode control chars in the targeted field
 - `TrailingSingleCodePointEmojisInFieldsTrimValidateFuzzer` - iterate through each field and send values trailed with single code point emojis
 - `TrailingMultiCodePointEmojisInFieldsTrimValidateFuzzer` - iterate through each field and send values trailed with multi code point emojis
+- `UserDictionaryFieldsFuzzer` - iterates through each request fields and sends values from the user supplied dictionary
 - `VeryLargeStringsFuzzer` - iterate through each String field and send requests with very large values (40000 characters) in the targeted field
 - `VeryLargeDecimalsInNumericFieldsFuzzer` - iterate through each numeric field and send requests with very large numbers (40000 characters) in the targeted field
 - `VeryLargeIntegersInNumericFieldsFuzzer` - iterate through each numeric field and send requests with very large numbers (40000 characters) in the targeted field